Vineel975/TKR-Ailment/README.md

-Information button on availability of Tariff file/availability of procedure within in the file.
+Information button on availability of Tariff file/availability of procedure within in the file. a.)
+Is file identified b.)
+Is a procedure identified within the file
 Lens Cost to be made a editable text box.
 Derive value however, it must editable to fulfill R&C requirements.
 Validation: When close match procedure is not found in tariff- dont bring default lens cost.
 User should manage with editable text box.
 Validation on total bill amount/any amounts that are editable.
 Must not exceed the total bill amount estimate.